tsaad-dev/te/drafts/te-topo-profile/draft-ietf-teas-te-topology-profiles.md

                    |  +--rw tp-ref?               leafref
                    +--rw is-allowed?              boolean
 ~~~~
-{: #switching-limitations-tree title="Generic Topology with connectivity constraints"}
+{:#switching-limitations-tree title="Generic Topology with connectivity constraints"}

 The TE topology data model profile shown in {{switching-limitations-tree}}
 is applicable to
 any technology (TE or non-TE) networks that requires managing nodes
 with certain connectivity constraints.
 When used with TE
 technologies, additional TE attributes, as defined in {{!RFC8795}}, can
 also be provided.

-{: #augmentations}

-# Technology-specific augmentations
+# Technology-specific augmentations {#augmentations}

    There are two main options to define technology-specific Topology
    Models which can use the attributes defined in the TE Topology Model